Mikkel-ao/Torsdagsopgaver-4---Scanner/README.md

 ### Exercises with Scanner
 Today's tasks should be coded using a text editor.
-For each Task you will create a new folder and start by adding a Main class with a main method (except for Task 2).
+For each Task you will create a new folder and start by adding a Main class with a main method (except for Task 3).
-In task 2 you will write all the code in this main method, while in 1 and 4 you will be asked to make both a Main class with a main method in it (sometimes refered to as the "client class") and an "entity class" whithout a main method but with a constructor.
+In task 2 you will write all the code in the main method, while in 1 and 4 you will be asked to make both a Main class with a main method in it (sometimes refered to as the "client class") and an "entity class" whithout a main method but with a constructor.

 NOTE: Task 5 is a continuation of Task 4.
 There are many small steps and you might loose track.
 Follow the steps as far as you can.
 Use the hints and codesnippets provided.
 The goal is to prepare yourself for review, where we will code it together.